dalytimdaly/Portfolio/README.md

 As of 01/09/23, basic functionality and image attachments are working.
 One can create projects, edit them and attach or remove images as desired.
 User profiles, CSS elements and more are being actively built.

+Project goals are being tracked via Trello, but will soon be switched to JIRA.
+Project conceptual designs are currently being made using Figma.

 This README will normally document whatever steps are necessary to get the application up and running.